-In equally mock seriousness IGN reports that the galactic Empire, in opposition to the Force-wielding Rebel Alliance, has started a campaign to ban May the Forth celebrations.
+In equally mock seriousness IGN reports that the galactic Empire, in opposition to the Force-wielding Rebel Alliance, has started a campaign to ban May the Fourth celebrations.

 Bill Petro, your friendly neighborhood historian